CottageLabs/leaps/README.md

 LEAPS also relies on Flask-Weazyprint which requires lxml, so also pay attention to the bit of README.rst that explains how to install lxml.

+If there are issues installing, check that sudo apt-get install libffi-dev may need to be done.